 Simon originally qualified as a solicitor before transferring to the Bar.
 He was one of the few solicitor-advocates qualified in both civil and criminal proceedings.
 He has exercised higher rights, including before the Supreme Court in a key secret justice case, since 2003.

 His experience as a solicitor means he understands the pressures on those who instruct him and can often assist with an early and informal view on the merits of a case, advice and assistance on case management and, where necessary, preparation.

-Between 2000 and 2004 he worked for a Government department advising on national security-related matters, counter-terrorism operations and the whole range of surveillance law issues (from interception and other covert surveillance to informers and witness protection matters).
+He has advised the government on national security-related matters, domestic and international counter-terrorism operations and the whole range of surveillance law issues (from interception, equipment interference and other covert surveillance to informers and witness protection matters).
 He was one of the Attorney General’s Special Advocates (Terrorism) for ten years and retains his expertise in the handling of sensitive intelligence, disclosure, terrorism and other national security-related law generally (such as, for example, Official Secrets Act offences).